ariard/lightning-rfc/12-offer-encoding.md

    other means (i.e. transport-specific), but is still hashed for sig.
 4. We could upgrade to allow multiple offers in one invoice_request and invoice, to make a shopping list.
-5. Allow amount override on invreq, even if specified.
-6. Allow amount change in invoice, even if specified.
 7. All-zero offer_id == gratuitous payment.
 8. Recurrent invoice requests?